 * Click here for rating key

 Zushi Japanese Bistro Restaurant Review: Watching chef-owner Kevin Chang slice into pristine fish with clinical precision, you think he should have been a surgeon.
 Admiring his plate presentations --- each item placed with aesthetic deliberateness as if in a Japanese landscape --- you think he should have been an artist.
 But tasting his creations --- Hama Hama oysters with soy-citrus sauce, flounder slivers interspersed with blood oranges, spicy tuna glimmering like Cartier cuts cradled in endive logically followed by palate-cleansing rockfish belly --- you sigh contentedly knowing that he was born for Zushi (a more Eastern pronunciation of sushi).
 Many of the area's top chefs come to his bamboo-imbued bar for their nigiri and sashimi fix, but fish is just part of Zushi's tale.
 His sister-in-law, who trained at Paris’ Le Cordon Bleu, creates French pastries for dessert.
-And Chang rolls chocolate truffles in green tea powder for Valentine's Day and teases (but you wouldn't put it past him) about matzoh ball-miso soup at Passover.
+And Chang rolls chocolate truffles in green tea powder for Valentine's Day, dresses up a so-called Trinity roll in Cajun splendor come Mardi Gras, and teases (but you wouldn't put it past him) about matzoh ball-miso soup at Passover.
 He even makes ramen noodles for an occasional special.
 Zushi has a sleek bar with sake-tinis and an attractive dining room, but there's nothing like the counter where Chang is as decisive with his knife as he is with his opinions.